Ecological light pollution: Effects on organisms

-Terrestrial Environment
+Terrestrial

+Terrestrial species are those which live entirely or predominantly on land.
+This includes species such as birds, insects, and land-based mammals.

 Insects

-The attraction of insects to artificial light is one of the most well known examples of the effect of light at night on organisms.
-When insects are attracted to lamps they can be killed by exhaustion or contact with the lamp itself, and they are also vulnerable to predators like bats.
+The attraction of insects to artificial light is one of the most well-known examples of the effect of light at night on organisms.
+When insects are attracted to lamps they can be killed by exhaustion or contact with the lamp itself, and they are also more vulnerable to predators like bats.

 Insects are affected differently by the varying wavelengths of light, and many species can see ultraviolet and infrared light that is invisible to humans.
-Because of variances in perception, moths are more attracted to broad spectrum white and bluish light sources than they are to the yellow light emitted by low pressure sodium-vapor lamps.
+Nocturnal insects such as moths use light as a cue to maintain a correct height when flying, by turning the upper side of their body towards the light.
+However, when close to artificial light sources this can cause them to continuously steer around the light - essentially trapping them.
+Due to their sensitivity to Ultraviolet light (UV), moths are more attracted to broad spectrum white and bluish light sources than they are to the yellow light emitted by low-pressure sodium lamps.

-The compound eye of moths results in fatal attraction to light.

 Dragonflies perceive horizontally polarized light as a sign of water.
 For this reason, sources of water are indistinguishable from asphalt roads with polarized light pollution to them.
 Dragonflies searching for water either to drink or in which to lay eggs often land on roads or other dark flat reflective surfaces such as cars and remain there until they die of dehydration and hyperthermia.

-Light pollution may hamper the mating rituals of fireflies, once they depend on their own light for courtship, resulting in decreased populations.

-Fireflies are charismatic (which is a rare quality amongst insects) and are easily spotted by nonexperts, providing thus good flagship species to attract public attention; good investigation models for the effects of light on nocturnal wildlife; and finally, due to their sensibility and rapid response to environmental changes, good bioindicators for artificial night lighting.
+Light pollution may hamper the mating rituals of fireflies, as they depend on their own light for courtship, resulting in decreased populations.
+Fireflies are charismatic and are easily spotted by nonexperts.
+Their rapid response to environmental changes, makes them good bioindicators for the problems caused by artificial light at night.

+Amphibians

+Artificial light at night has been suggested as an important factor in the global decline of amphibian populations.
+Many species are nocturnally active, and their biological rhythms could be affected by a change in their natural light-dark cycle.
+ALAN has also been linked to decreased growth and metamorphic duration.
+It can also alter the amount or timing of feeding, sexual behaviour and fertilization success, behaviour (such as improper orientation), and anti-predator behaviours.

+Bats

+Since most bats (Chiroptera) are nocturnal, they are severely affected by artificial light at night.
+These effects are highly species- and context specific.
+Effects range from disruption of migration and travel to hunting sites, finding and accessing roosts, and foraging behaviour.